carpentries-work/carpentries.org/pages/workshops.md

 #### Workshop Administration Scholarship
 Scholarships may be available for workshops that reach new or under-served communities.
 If you are interested in hosting and would like to request assistance covering the fee, please complete the Workshop Request Form.
 Select the option “I am requesting a scholarship to waive the administrative fee” and answer the required questions.
 If a scholarship is awarded, the host will still be responsible for the instructor travel expenses.

+#### Travel Expenses for Instructors:
+* All Instructors are volunteers, but the Host needs to cover their travel expenses.
+We work to find local instructors, but suggest that you estimate about $2000 total ($1000 per Instructor) for the travel, food, and accommodation of the instructors.
+* The details of how you will reimburse the instructors need to be established when the workshop is scheduled. **The Carpentries is not involved in this process.**